omkarprabhu-98/omkarprabhu-98.github.io/_posts/2020/2020-06-02-distsys-ffap-p2.md

 Time can be used to define the order (without communication) and boundary conditions (decision whether node is down).
 Lamport and vector clocks are replacement for physical clocks that rely on `counters and communication`.

 In **Lamport clocks**, each process maintains a counter.
 When a process does work, the counter is updated and includes its counter value when it sends a message.
 While receiving, it sets its counter to *max* (local, received) counter.
-If the timestamp on event A *<* timestamp on B then it can mean a happened before b or they are not related; thus, it establishes partial order.
+If the timestamp on event A *<* timestamp on B then it can mean a happened before b or they are not related (Eg. in the figure below even though A has a greater timestamp/counter, A happened before B in global time.
+As they are not causally related they cannot be compared based on timestamps.); thus, it establishes partial order.
 Events A and B have the same **causal history** if they originate on the same process (one after the other) or one is a response to msg sent by another process.
-Even though  A has a greater timestamp, B happened before A. As they are not causally related they cannot be compared based on timestamps.

 ```
 p0: -- -- C (0) -- -- -- A(1) -- --
 p1: -- -- -- -- -- -- -- -- -- -- B(0)